Cyphrme/Coze/README.md

 `tmb` is not.

 ####  Required Coze Fields, Contextual Cozies, and the Empty Coze.
+The standard fields provide Coze and applications fields with known types since JSON has limited type identifiers.
 Coze has no required fields, however omitting standard fields limits interoperability among applications, so it is suggested to include standard fields appropriately.

 Cozies that are missing the fields `pay.alg` and/or `pay.tmb` are **contextual cozies**, denoting that additional information is needed for verification.